 The treatment for oliguria depends on the cause.
 If you're dehydrated, your doctor will recommend that you drink more fluids and electrolytes.
 In serious cases, you may need fluids through an IV (a tube that puts fluid directly into a vein in your hand or arm).

 More fluids can also help you pass small kidney stones, as can drugs that relax the muscles in the tube that carries pee from your kidneys to your bladder (the ureter).
 If the stones are large, your doctor may recommend using sound waves to break them up or surgery to take them out.
 Surgery can also fix other types of obstructions.

 If oliguria is caused by kidney disease, you'll see a specialist (called a nephrologist) who will work with you to manage the condition or slow it down.
-In serious cases, you may need a transplant or dialysis, a process that takes out extra water and toxins from your blood since your kidneys can’t.
+In serious cases, you may need a kidney transplant or dialysis, a process that takes out extra water and toxins from your blood as your kidneys can’t.